-In my post on how to make the baked plantain chips, I talked about the difference between using the green plantain and the ripe plantain to make your chips.
+In my post on how to make baked plantain chips, I talked about the difference between using green and ripe plantain to make your chips.

-The green plantains yield more crunchy chips because they crisp better while the ripe plantain yields sweeter tasting chips, they may not be as crisp as the green counterpart.
-However, if you choose to make use of the ripe plantain, try to use one that is just ripe and not overly ripe so that you have that desired crisp and crunch.
+The green ones yield more crunchy chips because they crisp better while the ripe plantain yields sweeter tasting chips, they may not be as crisp as the green counterpart.
+However, if you choose to make use of the ripe ones, try to use one that is just ripe and not overly ripe so that you have that desired crisp and crunch.

 Can I bake the plantain Chips?